kanehara/patdoc/README.md

 container already exists

-This will pull and start a mongo container named `patdocdb` and should only have to be ran once to pull down and start the container.
+This will pull and start a mongo container named `patdocdb` and should only be run once to pull down and start the container.

-`db:create` will also run a script to populate the database with the 10 patients and 3 doctors with the following credentials:
+`db:create` will also run `npm run db:init` which populates the database with 10 patients and 3 doctors with the following credentials:

 ```